miafranc/porter/README.md

 A consonant is defined as a letter other than "a", "e", "i", "o", "u", and other than "y" preceded by a consonant.
-That is, a consonant is either `[a-z]{-}[aeiou]` if it is preceded by a vowel or it is the first letter of a word, or is `[a-z]{-}[aeiouy]` otherwise.
-Therefore we can write the inverted regex macro `C` as
+That is, a consonant is either `[a-z]{-}[aeiou]` when preceded by a vowel, or it is the first letter of a word, or `[a-z]{-}[aeiouy]` otherwise.
+Therefore, we can write the inverted regex macro `C` as
 ```
 C ([a-z]{-}[aeiouy])*([a-z]{-}[aeiou])
 ```
-which will denote a nonempty sequence of consonants.
+denoting a nonempty sequence of consonants.

 ## Vowels

-A letter if not a consonant it is a vowel.
+A letter if not a consonant is a vowel.
 We have two cases here:

 - (a) if a word starts with a vowel, we can define it as `[aeiou]` (it cannot be "y", because by definition that is a consonant);